Four Seasons Montréal Hotel and Residences

 The Four Seasons Montréal Hotel and Residences (FSMHR) is an 18-storey mixed use building with great ambitions.
-In addition to breathing new life into Maison Ogilvy, the QDLM project will contribute to rejuvenating Sainte-Catherine Street and in turn, all of Montréal’s downtown core.
-With its 120 Four Season hotel rooms, over 30 luxury condos, and some of the finest boutiques in the city, this complex is soon to be a landmark of both the Montréal skyline and urban architecture itself.
-The total area of the building includes 3,250 m² (35,000 ft²) of commercial space, and a 400-car capacity underground parking garage distributed on 7 levels.
+In addition to breathing new life into Maison Ogilvy, the FSMHR project contributes to rejuvenating Sainte-Catherine Street and in turn, all of Montréal’s downtown core.
+With its 120 Four Season hotel rooms, over 30 luxury condos, and some of the finest boutiques in the city, this complex is a landmark of both the Montréal skyline and urban architecture itself.
+The total area of the building includes 3,250 m² (35,000 ft²) of commercial space, and a 400-car capacity underground parking garage distributed on 7 levels and a half.

 TECHNICAL CHALLENGES :

 - More than 20 column transfers were required to respond to the vertical stacking of different mixed use functions (luxury condominiums and hotel rooms, hotel ballroom, swimming pool, commercial spaces, logistics are, and car parking).